 a more extensive discussion of all requirements

-$ sudo apt-get install build-essential git erlang imagemagick postgresql
+sudo apt-get install gcc g++ build-essential git imagemagick postgresql ffmpeg

 Currently, Zotonic is not officially supported on the Windows platform.
 However, the main dependencies Erlang, PostgreSQL and ImageMagick do work on Windows, so, if you’re adventurous, it should be possible to get it running.